Islamhamed98/Islamhamed98/README.md

 - 👋 Hi, I’m Islam hamed, i have a bachelor's degree of computer science from Ain Shams university.
-- 👀 I’m interested in footbal,food.
+- 👀 I’m interested in footbal,food,movies,anime.
 - 🌱 I’m currently learning web development
 - 📫 you can send me on Islamhamed289@gmail.com